sarn/ARNClassicFilms/README.md

 ![ARNClassicFilms screenshot 1](one.png?raw=true)

 ## App Store
-This app is available on the Apple TV App Store.
-Unfortunately you have to search the store manually.
-Just search for “classic films” and it should show up.
+This app is available on the Apple TV App Store: https://itunes.apple.com/app/id1058794157

 ## Contribute & Improve
 The complete source is available here and you are welcome to contribute to this project.
 The app is based on standard components like <tt>UICollectionView</tt>, <tt>NSFetchedResultsController</tt> and CoreData.
 You are free to use this project as an example or to learn tvOS development based on it but I would be more than happy to see some pull requests.